Lokiao/DemoTP/AboutCars/AboutCars.md

 Willy the garagist now trusts you (if you did the previous functions well that is).
 <br>However, there will soon be an important race that he wants to win for sure.
-<br>All he knows is the length of the race and the number of non-negligible turns inside it.
 <br>He asks you to find the best car you can for this race.
 <br>If you do not mess this one up, you might be able to participate in some races with his cars.